 One of Flynn's first lines is how much he wanted a palace.
 He's joking, but that's what he gets in the end.

-At the very beginning of the film, the mobile dangling above Rapunzel's crib is decorated with the cutouts shaped like a chameleon, a duck, a horse, and a cupid.
-All four things would appear in some shape or form throughout the movie.
+At the very beginning of the film, the mobile dangling above Rapunzel's crib is decorated with cutouts shaped like a chameleon, a duck, a horse, and a cherub.
+All four things would appear in some shape or form throughout the movie: Pascal the chameleon was Rapunzel's faithful companion, there was the "Snuggly Duckling" bar, Maximus the stallion helps Rapunzel on her journey, and Shorty the barkeep dressed as Cupid during "I've Got A Dream".

 In Rango, before reaching the town of Dirt, Rango has a bizarre dream that foreshadows things to happen later in the movie.
 The dying cactus moving.
 The rattlesnake tails.
 The shadow of the hawk flying.
 The voice of Roadkill asking him "Where are your friends now, amigo?"
 Rango being submerged in water.